Data Types in C

 1. Primitive Data Types: Integer, character, float, void.
 All these are called primitive data types.

-3. User-Defined Data Types: Structure, union, typedef, enum, etc. are comes under user-defined data types.
+3. User-Defined Data Types: Structure, union, typedef, enum, etc., comes under user-defined data types.

-For better understanding, please have a look at the below diagram which shows a high-level classification of C Language data types.
+For a better understanding, please look at the below diagram, which shows a high-level classification of C Language data types.

 How many types of data types are available in the C language?

-Note: We will discuss Derived and User-defined Data Types later as Array, Function, Pointer, Structure, and Union, etc. are separate concepts in C Language.
-Here, in this article, we just going to keep the focus on the Primitive Data Types.
+Note: We will discuss Derived, and User-defined Data Types later as Array, Function, Pointer, Structure, Union, etc. are separate concepts in C Language.
+In this article, we will keep the focus on the Primitive Data Types.

 Classification of Primitive Data Types in C Language:

-As we already discussed the Primitive Data Types are classified into four types are as follows.
+As we already discussed, the Primitive Data Types are classified into four following types.

 Integer Data Type in C Language:

-Again, Integer is divided into three types are as follows.
+Again, Integer is divided into three types as follows.

 1. Short